PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 In PMax, you have limited control over placements and search terms.
 Audience signals become one of the main levers to reduce waste and inform Google about who deserves your ad spend.

 Strong signals (first-party data + high-intent custom segments) push more budget toward users similar to your buyers.
-This typically improves ROAS or lowers CPA because you’re spending on qualified traffic rather than random impressions.

 Weak signals (generic interests, vague keywords, untargeted demographics) lead to high impression volume but poor lead quality.
-You’ll see activity in your account, but the leads won’t convert to revenue.

 During audits, I often see PMax overspending on low-quality query themes because the audience signals were built around brand awareness terms instead of buying terms.
 The campaign looks busy, but the business owner is paying for tire-kickers, not customers.